1 Statics Review

 Solving the equations yields FB = 145.8 lb, Ax = 87.5 lb, and Ay = -66.7 lb.
 Therefore, the pin force in pin B is 145.8 lb and the pin force in A is \(\mathrm{A}=\sqrt{A_x^2+A_y^2}=110{~lb}\).
 Since BC is a two-force member, FC = FB.

-Truss structures are made up of only two force members.
-The two main methods of determining internal reactions in planar (2D) truss structures are Method of Joints and Method of Sections.
-In using Method of Joints, an FBD is drawn of the connecting pins (joints) within the truss.
+Truss structures are made up of only two-force members.
+The two main methods of determining internal reactions in planar (2D) truss structures are method of joints and method of sections.
+In using method of joints, we draw an FBD of the connecting pins (joints) within the truss.
 Since all the members connected at any given pin will be two-force members, the reactions can be drawn in known directions.
-However, since the forces all pass through the same point on the body, the moment equilibrium equation is not useful, so only the forces equilibrium equations can be used for each joint.
+However, because the forces all pass through the same point on the body, the moment equilibrium equation is not useful, so only the forces equilibrium equations can be used for each joint.
 This means that only two unknowns can be solved for at each joint.
-The Method of Joints is most useful when the forces of all the truss members are sought or if the only forces sought are attached to a joint with only two members.
+The method of joints is most useful when the forces of all the truss members are sought or when the only forces sought are attached to a joint with only two members.

-To use Method of Sections, a cut is made through the truss structure and analysis is based on the FBD of the intact part of the structure that is to the left of the cut or the intact part of the structure to the right of the cut.
-The FBD of either given side will show the applied forces and the reaction forces from the members that were cut through.
+To use method of sections, we cut through the truss structure and with the FBD analyze the intact part of the structure either to the left or to the right of the cut.
+The FBD of either side will show the applied forces and the reaction forces from the cut-through members.
 These reactions will be equal in magnitude but opposite in direction between the two sides of the cut.
-The side to examine is usually based on which one will not require having to find external reactions (if there is a free end to the truss) and/or which one is least complicated to deal with in terms of geometry or applied loads.
-All three equilibrium equations can generally be effectively applied with Method of Sections, so three unknowns can be solved for with any given cut.
-It can also be helpful to keep in mind that moments can be taken about points that lie outside of the isolated section, which can lead to more efficient solutions.
+The side to examine is usually that which will not require finding external reactions (if there is a free end to the truss) and/or is least complicated to deal with in terms of geometry or applied loads.
+All three equilibrium equations can generally be effectively applied with method of sections, so three unknowns can be solved for with any given cut.
+Keep in mind that moments can be taken about points that lie outside the isolated section, which can lead to more efficient solutions.

-Example 1.4 demonstrates the use of both Method of Joints and Method of Sections to solve for forces in truss members.
+Example 1.4 demonstrates the use of method of joints and method of sections to solve for forces in truss members.

 Example 1.4